Car Insurance Deductibles Explained: How to Choose the Right Amount

 Pincher's Pro Tip

 Review your deductible annually.
 As your vehicle depreciates and your savings grow, it may make sense to raise your deductible to reduce premiums.
-Even a $200/year savings adds up to $1,000 over five years.
+With full-coverage averages between $2,281 and $2,678 per year nationally, every savings opportunity counts — even $200/year compounds to $1,000+ over five years.

 Smart Savings Made Simple!